kaku2015/PrivacySafeDocs/FAQ.md

 - **Q: How to uninstall Sgallery in Device Owner mode?**
 - A: Just select "Uninstall" in the settings of Sgallery.

-- **Q: Hide/unhide/open app keeps waiting.**
-- A: Please open the root management app, ensure it is running in the background, and grant Sgallery root privileges.

-- **Q: It shows "Failure to get root permission"**
-- A: Please make sure your device has been rooted then grant root permissions.

 - **Q: The location of the encrypted files.**
 - A: The storage path for the encrypted file is located in the **.privacy_safe** folder of your device's root directory (The folder is a hidden folder, you need to open the show hidden file switch to view, please note that its case is not a Sgallery folder.), do not delete any files under that folder.